What's the Planetary Security Initiative (PSI)?

 The Netherlands Ministry of Foreign Affairs launched the PSI in 2015, operated by a consortium of leading think tanks.
 With the focus on four major planetary security conferences, the initiative now redirected its focus from awareness creation to applicable action after successfully supporting the efforts to place climate-related security risk at the centre of the global foreign policy and defence stage.
 PSI will therefore continue to act as a global knowledge hub.
 Its activities on the ground will be shifting more towards the regions (a.o.
 Middle-East & Levant) where this agenda is most pressing.
 In these regions, PSI will work with local partners.
 PSI will work with journalists from countries highly affected by the climate-security nexus to increase the public's awareness and spark international debate.

 The objectives of the PSI are to:

 - Strengthen the knowledge-policy interface by consolidating a global, cross-sectoral and interdisciplinary community of practice.

-- Develop and promote policies and good practice to support governments, the private sector and implementing agencies better securing peace in regions affected by climate change
+- Develop and promote policies and good practices to support governments, the private sector and implementing agencies better securing peace in regions affected by climate change.

 The core team and project partners for the next phase of PSI will be: